 Katana, today, wants to position itself as manufacturing technology, excelling at orchestrating manufacturing while integrating with the rest of T-shaped ecosystem (focus on MRP, integration options for beyond basic needs in other areas).

-To illustrate the recommendation above we will provide an example of an ecosystem for a small manufacturer, and how Katana MRP fits on it:
+To illustrate the recommendation above we will provide an example of an ecosystem for a modern manufacturer, and how Katana fits on it:

-SaaS Tailor's pro tip: Do not let the Google fool you, searches for MRP/ERP for small manufacturing software still wants to hook you up with the big bloaters, pay attention to links you are offered, skip the app directories and pick the real services!
+SaaS Tailor's pro tip: Do not let Google fool you.
+For searches for MRP/ERP for Smart Manufacturing Software, it still wants to hook you up with the big bloaters.
+Pay attention to the links you are offered, skip the app directories and pick the real services!